saelthorn/adventurers_guild/script.md

 FROM item
 WHERE value = (SELECT MAX(value) FROM item);
 ```
-When we found the 5000gp Crystal of Aetherius this way, we immediately increased its security level."
+This is to increase the security in the vault."

 ## Stored Procedures Presentation (Presenters 6 & 1 - 6 minutes total)